 As one of The Coca-Cola Company’s most prized possessions turns 100 this month, we caught up with Ted Ryan, Director of Heritage Communications, while he was in London filming a documentary about the iconic Contour Bottle.
 Ted is a long-serving member of the company and regularly contributes to Coca-Cola Journey.
 He’s also involved with the Coca-Cola Collectors Club, and knows a thing or two about the company’s history, at home and overseas.

-The Root Glass Company of Indiana created the famous Coca‑Cola contour bottle in 1915.
-It was designed to help Coca‑Cola stand out from other drinks at the time, and the design brief was to ensure that the bottle was recognisable even in the dark, or if it was broken.
-Some people think the shape was inspired by a woman's body.
+The Root Glass Company of Indiana.
+They created the iconic glass Coca‑Cola Contour Bottle in 1915.
+The Contour Bottle was designed to help Coca‑Cola stand out from other drinks at the time, and the design brief was to ensure that the bottle was recognisable even in the dark, or if it was broken.

 We’ve pulled together some inspirational ideas for transforming your used Coca-Cola bottles into special keepsakes.